WolodiaM-CBuild/CBuild/readme.md

     |--- CBuild.run (main CBuild executable)
     |--- build.sh (build script rebuild file (for now))
 </pre>
-main.cpp -> main file of Cbuild executable, change only if you know how CBuild work internally
+main.cpp -> main file of Cbuild executable, change only if you know how CBuild work internally.
-user_init.hpp -> headers of user scripts, have 1 function, that need to be called in main.cpp (init());
+user_init.hpp -> headers of user scripts, have 1 function, that need to be called in main.cpp (init()).
 user_init.cpp -> implemenet init() form headers, thie function will be ruuned at a start of Cbuild, before all core functions.
 example build script for lib and app that use it:
 <pre>